 In all he captained Scotland on fourteen occasions before retiring from international rugby after his final cap against Canada in June 2014.

 On a personal level from the moment he started to speak Kelly had a debilitating stammer.
 He overcame that difficulty through determination, perseverance and hard work, using among other techniques the McGuire Programme

 His inspirational story is a great example of overcoming obstacles, resilience, and taking responsibility for one’s own destiny.
 Coupled with his experience of international captaincy Kelly has a deep understanding of the psychology behind what it takes to build a team and its culture through great leadership.

-Kate Richardson-Walsh OBE - Olympic gold medal winning Team GB Hockey captain
+Kate Richardson-Walsh OBE - Olympic Gold Medal Winner & Team GB Hockey Captain

 Kate Walsh is an English Hockey gold medallist.
 A former captain for Great Britain and England, Walsh has dedicated her life to Hockey.
 As an active sports person, Walsh has won Hockey Writers Club UK Player Of The Year twice.
 In 2003, Walsh shortlisted for the World Player Of The Year Award and later on, in 2007, Walsh was named Great Britain Hockey Athlete Of The Year.
 Walsh made both her England and Great Britain debuts in 1999 and has gone on to play a full range of international tournaments including four summer Olympics, four Hockey World Cups and four Commonwealth Games.